 Best Natural Weevil Control Methods

 Bay leaves are a natural weevil deterrent.
-After freezing or heating your grains, drop a bay leaf or two into the storage container on top of the food product you want protected.
+After freezing or heating your grains, drop a bay leaf or two into the storage container on top of the food product you want to be protected.
 You may also wish to randomly scatter a few leaves around the cupboard or pantry.
 Amazon sells a bundle of ’em here.

 Cloves are another natural deterrent for weevils.
 Treat your grains with cloves the same way you would with bay leaves.
 After treating your food with hot or cold, drop a clove on top of it before storing.
 Scatter a couple around the cupboards and pantry too.
 Hell, go crazy and try a couple of each.